 328D.
-Whosoever incites, aids or abets any offence under this Sub-title shall be guilty of an offence and shall be liable on conviction to the punishment laid down for the offence incited, aided or abetted.
+Whosoever incites, aids or abets any offence under the aforegoing articles of this sub-title shall be guilty of an offence and shall be liable on conviction to the punishment laid down for the offence incited, aided or abetted.

-328E.(1) In this Sub-title, "terrorist property" means -
+328E.(1) In this sub-title, "terrorist property" means -

-- (a) money or other property which is likely to be used for the purposes of terrorist activities, including any resources of a terrorist group, - (b) proceeds of the commission of terrorist activities, and - (c) proceeds of acts carried out for the purposes of terrorist activities. - (2) In sub-article (1) - - (a) a reference to proceeds of an act includes a reference to any property which wholly or partly, and directly or indirectly, represents the proceeds of the act (including payments or other rewards in connection with its commission), and - (b) the reference to a group's resources includes a reference to any money or other property which is applied or made available, or is to be applied or made available, for use by the group.
+- (a) money or other property which is likely to be used for the purposes of terrorist activities, including any resources of a terrorist group, - (b) proceeds of the commission of terrorist activities, and - (c) proceeds of acts carried out for the purposes of terrorist activities. - (2) In sub-article (1) - - (a) a reference to proceeds of an act includes a reference to any property which wholly or partly, and directly or indirectly, represents the proceeds of the act (including payments or other rewards in connection with its commission), and